December Teacher Spotlight

 Grade 4 Teacher- Suwannee County, FL

-MJ Kinard is known amongst her peers as an innovative teacher who is passionate about bringing relevance and understanding to her classroom math instruction.
-As an elementary school educator in Suwannee County, MJ has exceeded all of the state benchmarks for excellence and now trains teachers in methods that have benefited others.
+MJ Kinard is an innovative teacher who is passionate about bringing relevance and understanding to her classroom math instruction.
+MJ teaches elementary school in Suwannee County where she has exceeded all of the state benchmarks for excellence.
+Her success has led her to a new role where she now trains teachers in methods that have benefited others.
 MJ has been recognized as one of Florida’s High Impact Teachers for the subject of Mathematics and is categorized as a highly effective teacher.

 MJ’s Goals for this Year

-As we move through the school year it is important to set goals for professional growth.
+It is important to set goals for professional growth as we move through the school year.
 A few goals I hope to accomplish this year include:

 Throughout the year I will be exploring the most beneficial ways to create a learning environment that allows for safe and honest expression of ideas and abilities.
 Modeling how to evaluate one’s ability through conferencing is a routine I have put in place.
 Eventually, my goal is to have students record their self-evaluations and “share” them with me through an online portfolio, then having students respond to feedback through an extension of idea or ability.